Constructing many-twist M\"obius bands with small aspect ratios: Parity

 The above constructions give many-twist M\"obius bands with aspect ratio 6.25 and many-twist annuli with aspect ratio 7.45.
-The disparity comes from the fact that the reconnection in the annulus case is less efficient.\footnote{The need for two distinct reconnection methods, and the particular lengths for each type, were made clear in a conversation with Luke Briody.}
+Thus, we can take $\lambda = 8$ in the Main Theorem.
+The disparity between cases comes from the fact that the reconnection in the annulus case is less efficient.\footnote{The need for two distinct reconnection methods, and the particular lengths for each type, were worked out together with Luke Briody.}

+Note that each reconnection method introduces a handful of folds, and the annulus case includes many center-line crossings.
+The contributions from the crossings cancel out in pairs, so each reconnection method only contributes a constant amount to the ribbon knot's linking number.